GrimReaperG/exercises/README.md

 You will be primarily evaluated on the following points:

 - Correctness
-- Code clarity and extensibility
+- Code/Design clarity and extensibility
 - Demonstration of insight into performance characteristics
 - Thoroughness of tests, if applicable